By Meghan Droste, July 21, 2021

 Blue Collar Job Grading

 Blue collar or wage jobs are graded using a similar breakdown.
-These factors are outlined in the Introduction to the Federal Wage System Job Grading System.
+These factors are outlined in the Introduction to the Federal Wage System Job Grading System [PDF].
 The four factors are Skill and Knowledge, Responsibility, Physical Effort, and Working Conditions.
 While fewer in number, they cover most of the same things that the FES factors cover.

 Which factors are particularly important for performance accountability?
 Let’s begin with the first two.